 38. Chris Sparks, Founder of The Forcing Function, on Pushing Forward Every Single Day

-Chris Founded the Forcing Function with the objective to empower the next generation of entrepreneur.
+Chris Founded the Forcing Function with the objective to empower the next generation of entrepreneurs.
 Through coaching, resources, and retreats, Chris helps entrepreneurs to prioritize, become more effective in their day to day, and achieve significant professional and personal goals.

 In our episode, Chris shared what he believed to be the most important message for anyone listening in.